 In patients with ALD and AMN, there is too much Very Long Chain Fatty Acids (VLCFA) build up in most tissues of the body.
 This excess is most severe in the brain and the adrenal glands and it results in neurologic problems and adrenal gland malfunction (Addison’s Disease).
-VLCFA’s also accumulate in the blood plasma.
-This makes it possible to diagnose X-ALD by a blood test.
+VLCFAs also accumulate in the blood plasma.
+This makes it possible to diagnose ALD by a blood test.

-The plasma VLCFA analysis is the most frequently used diagnostic test for X-ALD.
+The plasma VLCFA analysis is the most frequently used diagnostic test for ALD.
 The assay depends upon demonstration of increased levels of C26:0 and increases in the C26:0/C22:0 and C24:0/C22:0 ratios.
-The experience with this assay in more than 2,000 X-ALD patients has demonstrated that approximately 10 to 20% of obligate carriers (women with X-ALD) have normal levels of VLCFA.
+The experience with this assay in more than 2,000 ALD patients (males and females) has demonstrated that approximately 10 to 20% of women with ALD have normal levels of VLCFA.

-A normal plasma VLCFA level thus does not exclude heterozygosity for X-ALD.
-When a female is suspected to be a possible carrier for X-ALD, mutation analysis is the most reliable method for the identification of heterozygotes.
-Ideally, the mutation in the family has to be defined in an affected male or obligate heterozygote relative.
+A normal plasma VLCFA level thus does not exclude the diagnosis ALD.
+When a female is suspected to be a possible carrier for ALD, mutation analysis is the most reliable method for the diagnosis.
+Ideally, the mutation in the family has to be defined in an affected male or obligate heterozygote relative (an obligate carrier is a woman either with a father diagnosed with ALD or a woman with two children with genetically proven ALD).

 Before the chemical structure of fatty acids can be explained, a little chemistry background is needed.